About this Install Guide

 dotnet new console -o myapp

-Change to the new directory and run:
+Change to the new directory and run the application:

 cd myapp